streamin/belt-geometry-solver/README.md

 🟦 Belt Geometry Solver & Visualizer
 A Python library for computing and visualizing belt paths and reaction forces for any number of pulleys.
-The solver computes center‑to‑center geometry, tangent points, wrap angles, belt length, force vectors and produces clear matplotlib diagrams.
+The solver computes center‑to‑center geometry, tangent points, wrap angles, belt length, reaction force vectors, tensions, and produces clear matplotlib diagrams.
 This project models both open and crossed belts and supports CW/CCW pulleys in arbitrary 2D layouts.